Grieving For The BBC (and the mainstream media more generally) | #VoteLabourMay3rd

 Laugh, I nearly chocked on a mouth full of propaganda and hypocrisy.

 For some days before and in the days that have followed the mainstream media (TV and print) attacks on Jeremy Corbyn have been relentless.
 Everything he says and does is dissected and analysed, lots of things he has not done or has not said are nevertheless attributed to him and dissected and analysed.
 There is little space for alternative voices and views.
 I have no wish to give any more energy to such pieces but I'll reference one, plus a couple of twitter responses, to demonstrate just how hysterical and ridiculous some of the coverage has become.
+The headline:

-How on Earth did we our civilization get from Jesus Christ to Jeremy Corbyn(Charles Moore, The Telegraph 30th March 2018)
+How on Earth did we our civilization get from Jesus Christ to Jeremy Corbyn(Charles Moore, The Telegraph 30th March 2018) And the responses:

 David Schneider (actor, writer, director) @davidschneider: . . . there really isn’t much of a journey from a man who stood up for the poor and oppressed to a man who stands up for the poor and oppressed.